Nasdin/VideoRecognition-realtime-autotrainer-alerts/README.md

 #### Testing/Using
-You can test on either a video file, through video_run.py You can test on a live webcam beed through camera_run.py
+You can test on either a video file, through video_run.py You can test on a live webcam feed through camera_run.py

 	python video_run.py
 	python camera_run.py